ucdavis/hpccf-docs/docs/hive/lssc0-data-migration.md

 ## FAQ

-### Where can I find my PI data share on Hive?
+### Where can I find my PI share on Hive?

 Hive uses the [Quobyte Parallel File-System](https://www.quobyte.com/) for group storage.
-All PI group storage will be under `/quobyte/` with the name `PILoginIDgrp`.
-Note, Hive almost always uses the PI UC Davis Login ID as the base for the directory name, then appends `grp`.
-The exceptions are for larger groups that transcend multiple PIs.
+Hive's group storage is under `/quobyte/`.
+Hive almost always uses the PI's UC Davis Login ID as the base for the directory name, then appends `grp`.
+The exceptions are for larger groups that transcend a single PI.

 ### What happens with my LSSC0 backed-up data?